 How Much Does Ceramic Coating Cost?

-Most consumers opt for either a professionally applied or high-quality DIY ceramic coating to protect their vehicles and thus are vary of the cost of different types of ceramic coatings.
+Most consumers opt for either a professionally applied or high-quality DIY ceramic coating for cars to protect their vehicles and thus are vary of the cost of different types of ceramic coatings.
 The professional stuff can cost anywhere from $600 to $4,000 for prep work and installation.
 They are usually applied with specific package levels, providing warranties ranging from one year to a ‘lifetime’ guarantee.

 The DIY ceramic coatings are formulated for the average car enthusiast to apply themselves.
 Depending on the size of your vehicle, you’ll spend anywhere from $70 to $200 for the supplies needed to correctly apply these products.
 Most of the best ceramic coatings are sold in complete DIY kits, that contain everything you need to do the job right.